Introduction to 5s in Six Sigma

 Some Important Pointers

 - It requires extensive use of visual communication.
-Labels, colors, tapes and all other things providing instant identification are of utmost importance.
+Labels, colors, tapes, and all other things providing instant identification are of utmost importance.
 They make the application much simpler and useful.

-- Since process improvement largely focuses on local optimization, clear division of 5S efforts based on regions is extremely important.
+- Since process improvement largely focuses on local optimization, a clear division of 5S efforts based on regions is extremely important.

 - 5S is an activity where monitoring and management are extremely important parts.
 Management is hence needed to be enthusiastic about the changes 5S is proposing.

-5S is not an activity which you should do only when there is somebody like chairman visiting your work site.
+5S is not an activity which you should do only when there is somebody like the chairman visiting your work site.
 It is a process that is continuous and ongoing.
-This heavy investment in terms of manpower, money and time, makes it difficult for any company to adopt with the 5S approach.
+This heavy investment in terms of manpower, money and time, makes it difficult for any company to adopt the 5S approach.
 It hence becomes necessary for all companies to weigh the pros and cons before giving any final go-ahead to any of new strategic changes.
 Many great companies have demonstrated the varied use of this technology FORD, TOYOTA is amongst the top few across the globe.
-New companies should try and analyze the mistakes these companies did and learn what they have got from it.
+New companies should try and analyze the mistakes these companies did and learn what they have got from them.

 This has been a guide to What is 5s in Six Sigma?
 Here we discussed the concepts, definition, important pointers and what is 5s in Six Sigma.
 You can also go through our other suggested articles to learn more –